Code-Institute-Submissions/Helpdesk-Micro/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to play a game that tests my memory.
+        1. As a First Time Visitor, I want.
-        2. As a First Time Visitor, I want to reminisce about the 80's.
+        2. As a First Time Visitor, I want.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to see if I can better my previous score.
+        1. As a Returning Visitor, I want.
-        2. As a Returning Visitor, I want to find social links to the creator.
+        2. As a Returning Visitor, I want.

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added difficulty levels.
+        1. As a Frequent User, I want.
-        2. As a Frequent User, I want to check to see if there are any new images, music or graphics.
+        2. As a Frequent User, I want.

 -   ### Design
     -   #### Colour Scheme